Do a business energy audit

 What do you do in the workplace?
 What you can do to save energy

-Do you maintain your heating and cooling appliances to ensure they operate efficiently?
+Do you maintain your heating and cooling appliances?
 Yes

 No

 Follow the manufacturer’s maintenance instructions and have your appliances serviced regularly.
-This may include regularly cleaning filters, fan blades, grills and condenser coils.
+This could include regularly cleaning filters, fan blades, grills and condenser coils.

-Is your heating or cooling appliance new and/or been carefully selected for your building/situation?
+Is your appliance new and been selected for your building/situation?
 Yes

 No

-Talk to a heating or cooling specialist to determine the best arrangement for your business.
+• Talk to a heating or cooling specialist about what is efficient and effective for your business.

 Do you only heat or cool areas that are being used?
 Yes